stefankeys/OtakingHugo/content/linux.md

 - Basic system info with os logo in ascii art at terminal startup with neofetch: sudo apt install neofetch then go to your home directory.
 Show your hidden files through the "view" submenu then go open bashrc with a text editor of your choice.
 Go to the very bottom, of bashrc and write "neofetch" without the "s.
 Save and close then open your terminal.
 At first I was a bit iffy about installing it as it seemed prettier than useful but it is not useless as it shows some useful info I guess.
 It is certainly pretty though.

 - Set up newsboat terminal rss reader: sudo apt install newsboat, then mkdir ~/.newsboat, then cd ~/.newsboat, then vim urls, then paste a url on every line save and exit.
 To edit rss urls you can always vim ~/.newsboat/urls.
 To add a custom name to a feed write "~Custom Feed Name" to the end of the URL.
-You can also add tags by adding "tag name" after the url.
-When you are in news boat you can press "t" and it will show you a list of tags with the number of unread articles just in those tags.
+You can also add types by adding "type name" after the url.
+When you are in news boat you can press "t" and it will show you a list of types with the number of unread articles just in those types.
 Next to add vim keybindings, autoreload feeds when you startup newsboat, pretty colours, the ability to play youtube/bitchute videos in mpv, limit feeds per feed to 50 then you must go to vim ~/.newsboat/config then paste the stuff below and save and exit.
 Note: I am using the Brave Browser if you are using some other browser change "brave-browser" as appropiate.
 To play videos in mpv you will have to type ",m" while your cursor is focused on the vid you wanna play.
 To find the rss feeds for the youtube channels you can get them by copying "https://www.youtube.com/feeds/videos.xml?channel_id=UCyawG3aTE7RmNQcFQskDWcw" and changing "UCyawG3aTE7RmNQcFQskDWcw" to the youtube's channel id.
 For bitchute vids copy "https://www.bitchute.com/feeds/rss/channel/veemonro/" and then change "veemonro" to the channel id there.
 Another easy way to get youtube channel rss feeds is to go to https://invidio.us and click the rss icon.
 To get rss feeds for twitter users/search-terms go to nitter.net and it's the same story.
 For a list of my own RSS feeds visit my

   RSS Feeds

   page.